 But you likely won’t take that route again (or at least not at that time).

-And your store is like that route.
-So don’t provide any roadblocks along the way.
+Your store is like that route.
+Don’t provide any roadblocks along the way.

 To improve the customer experience while shopping on your site, take a look at these factors: